tycoach/media_analytics/README.md

 - Table partitioning by date
 - Strategic indexing on frequently queried columns
-- Materialized views for common reports
-- Query optimization techniques
-- Data retention policies
-- Statistics collection for query planner

 ## Sample Queries

-See `scripts/analysis_queries.sql` for a comprehensive set of analytics queries, including:
+See `scripts/analysis.sql` for a comprehensive set of analytics queries, including:

 - Daily visitor counts
 - Popular content identification